 - report genuinely suspected wrongdoing, fraud, corrupt conduct or maladministration to the appropriate University Officer or external authority (Public Interest Disclosure Act 2010).
 Refer to the University’s Public Interest Disclosure – Governing Policy.

-Staff members using University resources for outside work must do so in compliance with the University Consultancy Work – Managerial Policy and the Outside Work and Private Practice – Managerial Policy.
+Staff members using University resources for outside work must do so in compliance with the University Consultancy Work – Managerial Policy and Outside Work and Private Practice – Managerial Policy.

 4.1.2 Manage Conflicts of Interest